mohclips/Elastic-Certified-Engineer-Exam-Notes/Indexing_Data.md

 ## Delete a document

-Account holders Millie and George Cross have moved to another bank, remove their accounts.
+:question: Account holders Millie and George Cross have moved to another bank, remove their accounts.

-Delete the following documents from the `accounts-raw` index
+:question: Delete the following documents from the `accounts-raw` index

 - **id**: 10000
 - **id**: 10001